-Kidney stones can produce one of the most severe pains that can be experienced, especially if large stones block the flow of urine.
+Large kidney stones can cause some of the most severe pain when they block the flow of urine.
 More than one in ten people will develop a kidney stone sometime in their lives.
 Will you be among them?
-How can you reduce your risk?
+How can you reduce your risk of kidney stones?

-The incidence and prevalence of kidney stones is increasing globally.
-These increases are seen across gender, race, and age.
-In the United States, 12% of Americans will develop kidney stones during their lifetime.
-The rate of reoccurring kidney stones is high.
-At least one recurrence of kidney stones is seen during ten years in 50 % of individuals and in 90% of individuals, a recurrance is seen in 30 years.1
+The rate of recurring kidney stones is high.
+At least one recurrence of kidney stones is seen during ten years in 50% of individuals and in 90% of individuals, a recurrence is seen in 30 years.2

 Signs and Symptoms